For students in Years 10, 11 and 12, VET qualifications not delivered at their own school may be available at either:

 - First round applications will close on Friday 8 September 2023.

 - Once applications have been received, the relevant TTC/TSC will contact the school to confirm details provided by the student and determine viability of running courses (subject to there being sufficient student numbers).
 The TTC/TSC will notify schools if the student’s application has been successful and provide further information about course schedules, days and times.

 - Once enrolments have been confirmed at the beginning of the year, Sydney Catholic Schools will invoice schools for the student levy.
-Non-systemic schools will be invoiced by the Sydney Catholic Schools office.